Many of my articles are about footpaths, journeys, and outdoor adventures around the globe.

 Once we noticed that first ammonite, we began to see them all over the city, most quite large and some huge, not only in the sidewalks but also in the walls of old churches and other stone buildings and even the ancient roman colosseum.
 I'll show you some of them below, along with an abandoned quarry where much of this limestone came from.

-Ammonites in the Arena Di Verona Coliseum: The Cretaceous Period meets 1st Century A.D.
+Ammonites in the Arena Di Verona Coliseum:

-The photo above is part of the Roman arena at the center of Verona, constructed in the year A.D.
+The second photo below is part of the Roman arena at the center of Verona, constructed in the year A.D.
 30 and used for a variety of shows and games of sport and skill, with spectators coming from near and far.
 During those events, the audience would sit on rows upon rows of stone blocks—limestone blocks, that is—many of them containing ammonite fossils.

 Before we learned that the location of the fossils was random within the arena, we thought perhaps they marked special seating.
 Like reserved seats may be for certain people.
 But, no, apparently they just happened to be in those blocks.